Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Related Work

 \subsection{Graph Neural Network}

-Through applying the neural network to graph data, the GNN is a powerful method to map nodes in a graph into low-rank representations, which is utilized to various down-stream tasks.
-As the most classic GNN, GCN \cite{gcn} conducts information aggregation according the adjacent matrix of a graph.
-However, the neighbors of a node may contribute differently in the process of information aggregation.
-Thus, the GAT \cite{gat} adopt the attention mechanism to aggregate information in an adaptive way for nodes.
-Moreover, since the GCN is transdutive, it needs to be re-trained once the graph structure changes.
-Therefore, the GraphSAGE \cite{graphsage} has been proposed to learn node embeddings and inference in an inductive form.
-Different from the above methods based on homogeneous graph, there are also some methods extending the GNN into HIN.
-For example, Wang et al. \cite{han} propose the HAN model to apply the GAT to corresponding graph in each meta-path and design a semantic level attention to merge node embeddings in different meta-paths.
-Nevertheless, the meta-paths should be pre-defined in the HAN, and the selection of meta-paths determines the performance of the HAN.
-To settle this problem, the Graph Transformer Network (GTN) \cite{gtn} is proposed to identify useful meta-paths in a HIN.
+Through applying the neural network to graph data, the GNN is a powerful method for mapping nodes in a graph into low-rank representations and is utilized for various downstream tasks.
+As the most classic GNN, the graph convolutional network (GCN) \cite{gcn} conducts information aggregation according to the adjacent matrix of graphs.
+However, the neighbors of a node may contribute differently in the information aggregation process.
+Thus, the graph attention network (GAT) \cite{gat} adopts the attention mechanism to aggregate information adaptively for nodes.
+Moreover, since the GCN is {transductive}, it needs to be retrained once the graph structure changes.
+Therefore, GraphSAGE \cite{graphsage} was proposed to learn node embeddings and inference in an inductive form.
+Different from the above methods based on homogeneous graphs, there are also some methods extending the GNN into HIN.
+For example, Wang et al. \cite{han} proposed the HAN model to apply the GAT to the corresponding graph in each meta-path and designed semantic-level attention to merge node embeddings in different meta-paths.
+Nevertheless, the meta-paths should be predefined in the HAN, and the selection of meta-paths determines the performance of the HAN.
+To settle this problem, the graph transformer network (GTN) \cite{gtn} is proposed to identify useful meta-paths in an HIN.